gorodion/cv3/docs/introduction.rst

        window.imshow(img)
        window.wait_key(0)

 This is just a small example of what cv3 can do.
-Check out the :doc:`features` page for a comprehensive overview of all the improvements and additions that cv3 provides over raw OpenCV.
+Check out the :doc:`core_concepts` page for a comprehensive overview of all the improvements and additions that cv3 provides over raw OpenCV.